appsmithorg/appsmith-docs/website/docs/product/security.md

 Appsmith's backend system doesn't log or store any data returned from your databases or API endpoints, nor does it store information about responses or user input; Appsmith only acts as a proxy layer.

-The configuration and body of your queries are securely stored, and are never exposed to clients while the app is in **View** mode.
+The configuration and body of your queries are securely stored and are never exposed to clients while the app is in **View** mode.
 Users can't access any data that would allow them to infer the query's content.
 When a query is executed, the Appsmith server appends sensitive credentials just before forwarding the request to your backend, without exposing any sensitive credentials to the client's browser.

 It's safe to add secrets to APIs or datasource configurations, as they are not exposed while the app is in **View** mode.
 You can update the secrets in **Edit** mode, but it's not possible to view the current value of existing secrets, regardless of the app's mode.